AdarshK1/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+Here are the five German traffic signs that I found on the web:

+Note that before these images were inferenced on, the appropriate resizing and preprocessing steps were done.

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

-The first image might be difficult to classify because ...
+Some notes on why I chose these particular images:
+- Image 1: I chose this image because it is at an angle and has that watermark.
+I was curious to see if the watermark would through the network off
+- Image 2: I was curious to see if the buil-up of actual ice and snow (which one can imagine is a very real problem) would through off the network.
+As it happens, it did.
+- Image 3:

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).